R33Dfield/WindowsHardening/README.md

 This repository contains JSON files designed to enhance Windows 10 and Windows 11 security, based on the settings catalog in Intune.
 They follow the industry-recognized CIS Benchmarks for Windows hardening.

 ## What's Inside
-* JSON Hardening Files: Each file is an export from a session catalog, offering you a plug-and-play solution for immediately enhancing your system's security posture.
+* JSON Hardening Files: Each file is an export from a settings catalog configuration, offering you a plug-and-play solution for immediately enhancing your system's security posture.
 * Structured Settings: The hardening settings are split between user and computer settings, allowing for precise and targeted security measures.
 * Wide Compatibility: Primarily designed for Windows 10 and Windows 11 Enterprise editions, these hardening files are also compatible and effective on other versions like Windows Pro.